Your Baby's Regressive Behavior May Be a Sign of Growth

 Potty Training Regression

-Holding poop for extended periods and/or demanding a diaper is a child’s way of controlling their world and feelings of uncertainty.
-A parent’s instinct in this situation is often to protect from emotional discomfort by providing empathy and giving a child a diaper.
-Unfortunately, this type of intervention creates the opposite effect.
-The empathetic words and offering of a diaper reinforce the feeling of uncertainty in the child.
+Potty training relies on the physical ability to manipulate clothing and muscle control.4,5 However, potty training is also an emotional process for young children.
+They learn to regulate independently and tend to their personal needs with minimal adult assistance.
+Holding poop for extended periods and/or demanding a diaper is a child’s way of controlling their world and feelings of uncertainty.6 A parent’s instinct in this situation is often to protect their child from emotional discomfort by providing empathy and giving them a diaper.
+Unfortunately, this type of intervention creates the opposite effect: your empathetic words and offering of a diaper reinforce your child’s feeling of uncertainty.

 Walking Regression